mmolski/GAM.fMRI/README.md

 <!-- badges: end -->

 The goal of GAM.fMRI package is to help researchers achieve better inference on fMRI data.
+I would highly recommend trying this approach out, if you love seeking neurological truths.

+" All models are approximations. **Essentially, all models are wrong, but some are useful.** However, the model must always be borne in mind. "
+***<p style="text-align:center;">George E. P. Box</p>***

 ## Installation